The 2025 awards presentation will take place on Tuesday, October 14, 2025, 5:30-7:00 p.m. at Roanoke College, Olin Hall.

-The awards, which are cosponsored by Hollins University and Roanoke College, celebrate the people and organizations that support excellence in the arts in the greater Roanoke Valley region.
+The awards, co-sponsored by Hollins University and Roanoke College, recognize individuals, businesses and organizations in the greater Roanoke region that provide exemplary leadership and support around the arts.

 Award Categories